-Table 8: Distribution of site-based baseline states identified for cyanobacteria biovolumes in lakes across the Taranaki region (number of lakes shown in brackets)
+Table 8: Distribution of site-based baseline states identified for cyanobacteria biovolumes in lakes across the Taranaki region (number of lakes shown in brackets).

 Attribute criteria No. sites (No. lakes) Attribute grade

-A В С D
+A B C D

 Overall grade 12 (10) 6 (6) 3 (2) 0 3 (2)

-The overall assessment has graded six out of 12 lake sites within band A, three sites within band B and three sites in band D (which fall below the national bottom line).
+The overall assessment has graded six out of 12 lake sites within band A, three sites within band B and three sites in band D (which is below the national bottom line).
 It should be noted that the amount of data available to make this assessment was highly variable between sites.
 Where available data were limited, modelled estimates were used to supplement the sample results.

-Lake Rotokare and Lake Rotomanu, both recorded an 80th percentile value > 1.8 mm3/L; which is below the national bottom line.
+Lake Rotokare and Lake Rotomanu both recorded an 80th percentile value >1.8 mm3/L; which is below the national bottom line.
 Lake Rotokare is a natural landslide dammed lake situated in a 230 hectare scenic reserve within the Tangahoe catchment.
 It is the largest lake habitat within a predator proof fence and has significant ecological value.
 Lake Rotomanu is an artificial lake, and a popular recreational spot for boating, jet skiing and kayaking.
 It is replenished from the nearby Waiwhakaiho River.
 Both lakes have relatively long term monitoring records associated with the summer recreational water quality programme (now referred to as CISH), and therefore there is a reasonable level of confidence that the grade accurately reflects the state of these lakes.
 At Lake Rotokare, the same baseline attribute state has been assigned to the mid-lake (at deepest point) sampling site as it has been for the shoreline sampling site.

 The remaining lakes monitored in the CISH programme were graded either band A or B; Lake Ratapiko (A), Lake Rotorangi (A), Lake Nganana (A) and Lake Herengawe at deepest point and at the shoreline (both B).
-The remaining four lakes had extremely limited data (i.e. n=2-3), and therefore the modelled estimates were relied upon.
+The remaining four lakes had extremely limited data (i.e. n = 2 - 3), and therefore the modelled estimates were relied upon.
 These estimates graded the lakes between the A and B bands; Lake Kaikura (A), Lake Waikare (A), Barrett Lagoon (A) and Lake Rotokawau (B).
 However, these estimates should be considered a preliminary assessment, given the model performance is low.
-Further data will need to be collected to provide a greater level of confidence with these grades.

-Figure 5: Site-based baseline states identified for Cyanobacteria bio volumes in lakes across the Taranaki region
+Figure 5: Site-based baseline states identified for cyanobacteria biovolumes in lakes across the Taranaki region.